Teres Minor Muscle Anatomy

 Blood Supply

-Blood is supplied to the teres minor from the subscapular artery and one of its branches, the circumflex scapular artery.
-It also received blood from the posterior circumflex artery [11] [12].
+The blood supply to the teres minor is provided primarily by the subscapular artery and its branch, the circumflex scapular artery.
+It also receives blood supply from the posterior circumflex humeral artery.
+These arteries branch from the axillary artery [15] [16] [17].

 Want some flashcards to help you remember this information?
 Then click the link below: